5 Natural Remedies For Menopause Brain Fog: Improve Your Clarity

 A healthy diet

-These are the estrogens in plants that act like estrogens in our bodies.
+These are the estrogens in plants that act like the estrogens in our bodies.

 Some phytoestrogens have been linked to cancer; the ones you would find in this diet are fortunately safe.